 A receding hairline can sometimes take the appearance of a widow’s peak, however, having one of these hairlines itself is not a sign that you will be going bald any time soon.
 Even children have widow’s peak so there’s no need to worry about going bald.

-However, if you weren’t born with a widow’s peak and you’re noticing that this shape is starting to appear as your hairline recedes, it could be a sign that you’re starting to go bald.
+However, if you weren’t born with a widow’s peak and you’re noticing that this shape is starting to appear as your hairline recedes, it could be a sign that you’re starting to lose hair through male pattern baldness.

 If you’re worried about your widow’s peak continuing into baldness, there are plenty of options that are open to you.

-From oral tablets, such as Finasteride and Dutasteride, to topical treatments such as Minoxidil which you can apply like a serum to your scalp, there’s a lot of research that suggests that these treatments can be effective for a large proportion of people.
+For men, oral tablets such as Finasteride and Dutasteride and topical treatments such as Minoxidil can help with hair loss.
+There’s a lot of research that suggests that these male hair loss treatments are effective for a large proportion of people.

 If you want to take it one step further and invest in a long-lasting treatment for hair loss, you may want to consider getting a hair transplant for your widow’s peak.

 Simply fill in your details in the form below and we'll get in touch with you shortly.